With support from Upwardly Global, Anastasiia finds work as an IT Recruiter in Long Island, New York

-After the Russian invasion of Ukraine in February of 2022, Anastasia, an H.R.
-Manager from a small town in southern Ukraine, feared for the safety of her eight-year-old son.
+After the Russian invasion of Ukraine in February of 2022, Anastasiia, an HR Manager from a small town in southern Ukraine, feared for the safety of her eight-year-old son.

-In late spring, Anastasia and her son packed their things and moved across the world to live with their U.S. sponsor in Long Island, New York, where they started their lives over from scratch as the summer set in.
-Waiting on work authorization, Anastasia couldn’t jump into the workforce right away, but she felt more than ready to make the leap.
+In late spring, Anastasiia and her son packed their things and moved across the world to live with their U.S. sponsor in Long Island, New York, where they started their lives over from scratch as the summer set in.
+Waiting on work authorization, Anastasiia couldn’t jump into the workforce right away, but she felt more than ready to make the leap.

 After just one month in the career coaching program, which helped her build her resume and interview skills, she landed a job as an IT recruiter at Raj Technologies.
 But even as her new life and career in the U.S. fell into place, war raged on in her home country.

-“My family’s still there in Ukraine – I left my mom, my dad, my granny, my cat,” says Anastasia, who tries to call every single day.
+“My family’s still there in Ukraine – I left my mom, my dad, my granny, my cat,” says Anastasiia, who tries to call every single day.

-Anastasia’s family of two is settling into a routine – each day, she goes to work and her son goes to school.
-It hasn’t been easy to start over while the rest of her family lives under constant threat, and despite her worries, Anastasia is grateful to have found a better life for her son.
+Anastasiia’s family of two is settling into a routine – each day, she goes to work and her son goes to school.
+It hasn’t been easy to start over while the rest of her family lives under constant threat, and despite her worries, Anastasiia is grateful to have found a better life for her son.

-“The fact that I’m working now is a good example for [my son],” says Anastasia.
+“The fact that I’m working now is a good example for [my son],” says Anastasiia.
 “If you want to survive, you have to work, and you have to work hard.”